Powers and Purpose

 As a vinyasa teacher, learning the intricacies of Yin and fully immersing myself in meditation served as a reminder of what drew me to teaching: I thrive when I feel the energy of the class as students move and flow, breathe and sweat.
 One of the key principles of Yin Yoga is becoming still in your edge, and then remaining in that stillness.
 Yet there’s movement within stillness: movement of the mind, the opening of the ligaments.
 There’s a whole inner world that opens up.
 I experienced that first-hand during the training—would I be able to offer that to my students in a different way than I was accustomed to?
 If I couldn’t “see” my students move, if I incorporated more yin and longer meditations, could I trust that I would still be creating an active space for them?

-Now that it’s been a month since the training, I’ve learned that yes, I can.
-And I’ve learned that ultimately, training isn’t just about getting continuing education credits, as wonderful as that is.
-It’s about building, immersing, experiencing, and transforming—verbs that propel the story forward.
+Now that it’s been two years since the training, I’ve learned that yes, I can.
+And I’ve learned that, ultimately, training is about building, immersing, experiencing, and transforming—verbs that propel the story forward.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail firstname.lastname@example.org.